NateAI/nate.challenge.ios/README.md

 ### Database
 Any modifications to the product data will not be persisted if the container is shutdown.
 - If for any reason you'd like to reset both the APIs and DB Service
-  - run command `yarn down` to remove all containers and `yarn up` again
+  - Run command `yarn down` to remove all containers and `yarn up` again
+  - You may need to start db-seed again if there is a race condition with db setup

 ### Documentation
 - Prisma: https://www.prisma.io/docs/